 In Flow Level 2 classes, students work with more complex standing pose sequences and explore the subtler actions of the postures for better alignment.
 Students will also explore inversions, such as headstand and handstand, and arm balances, such as crow pose.

-Students should be very comfortable in Flow Level 1-2 classes before taking Flow Level 2 classes.
+Students should be very comfortable in Yoga Level 1-2 or Flow Level 1-2 classes before taking Flow Level 2 classes.
 Flow Level 2 is not appropriate for students who are new to yoga.

 Join us for vinyasa yoga classes!